In this article, we'll go through the best 500 Series EQ options on the market to shape your audio perfectly.

 If you are ready to add the “Neve sound” to your productions without breaking the bank (or occupying half your control room with a massive console), this EQ is for you; test it before making any purchases.
 You can see it making magic in this video and this video.

 Lindell Audio PEX-500

-Just like the Neve EQ above, the Lindell Audio PEX-500 (link to check the price at B&H Photo/Video) draws from the classic Pultec parametric EQ design.
-Honouring that tradition, this Lindell Audio module can add the creamy highs, open, airy midrange, and punchy lows that made passive EQs so famous.
+Just like the Neve EQ above, the Lindell Audio PEX-500 draws from the classic Pultec parametric EQ design.
+Honouring that tradition, this Lindell Audio module can add the creamy highs, open, airy midrange, and punchy lows that make passive EQs so famous.